Delirium (Ellie Goulding album)

-Delirium includes the singles "On My Mind", "Army", and "Something in the Way You Move", as well as promotional tracks like "Lost and Found".
-It also features her international hit "Love Me like You Do" from the Fifty Shades of Grey soundtrack and additional collaborations on deluxe editions.
+Delirium was supported by three singles—"On My Mind", "Army", and "Something in the Way You Move"—as well as a promotional single, "Lost and Found".
+The album also features "Love Me like You Do" from the Fifty Shades of Grey soundtrack, which was a worldwide commercial success.
+Collaborations with Calvin Harris and Major Lazer appear on the deluxe editions.
+To promote the album, Goulding embarked on the Delirium World Tour, performing across Europe and North America, including in various music festivals.